HMRC PAYE/NI tax inspections explained

 Frequency

-Inland Revenue inspections occur on average once every 6 years, but can be every 10 to 15 years.
+HMRC inspections occur on average once every 6 years, but can be every 10 to 15 years.
 If errors have been found in the past inspections can be every 3 years.

-Reasons for Inspection
+Reasons for inspection

 • Randomly chosen